KishoreGK03/Stock-market-prediction/README.md

   Experimental results validate the algorithm's effectiveness in enhancing prediction accuracy and robustness, showcasing its potential to provide valuable insights for stock price forecasting in dynamic and challenging market conditions.

 ![image](https://github.com/user-attachments/assets/2cdba643-f2df-486a-8bb1-c02a43f3b744)

+This project is inspiered from the research paper - "Knowledge graph and deep learning combined with a stock price prediction network focusing on related stocks and mutation points"
+The link to the Journel: https://doi.org/10.1016/j.jksuci.2022.05.014